 OISE, University of Toronto

 Carolyn Temertzoglou teaches Health and Physical Education in the teacher education program at the Ontario Institute For Studies in Education at the University of Toronto.
 Through Carolyn's many years of educational experience as a teacher, department head, curriculum writer and teacher educator, she advocates for and supports the delivery of effective implementation of health and physical education programs world-wide.
 Carolyn is an international leader in the field of Physical and Health Education.
 She has been globally acknowledged for her work in inclusive education and physical and health literacy.
 She is the recipient of the Ontario Supervision of Physical and Health Education Teacher Advocacy Award for her work in supporting pre-service and in-service health and physical education teachers with their practice.
 Carolyn is passionate about

 Nicole Muchos, B.Sc.
 Kin., B.Ed., OCT,

 Teacher, York Region District School Board

 Nicole attended the University of Waterloo where she earned her Bachelor of Science Degree in Kinesiology in 2007.
 Throughout her studies she served for 5 years as an Athletic Therapist for the University of Waterloo's Varsity Soccer and Rugby teams.
 She worked as a Kinesiologist for 8 years at The Chousky Centre a spinal rehabilitation and neuropathy clinic where she implemented skills learned from Dr. Stuart McGill.
-Her passion for educating patients on the importance of physical competencies and leading a healthy lifestyle fuelled her desire to return to school to complete her Bachelor of Education at the Ontario Tech University.
-She currently works for the YRDSB as a Science and PHE Secondary Teacher and pursing her Master of Education exploring all that Ontario Tech U has to offer in those domains.
+Her passion for educating patients on the importance of physical competencies and leading a healthy lifestyle fuelled her desire to return to school to complete her Bachelor of Education at Ontario Tech University.
+Her passion has continued into Instruction & Curriculum design, Adult Education and Technology and she is currently enrolled in her Master of Education exploring all that Ontario Tech U has to offer in those domains.